 I assessed North Carolina registered agent services based on whether they could efficiently and quickly resolve customer problems with highly-trained and experienced representatives.
 North Carolina registered agents are not required for small businesses or limited liability companies in North Carolina.
-They should be able to quickly answer your calls and provide generic answers.
+They should be able to answer your calls and provide generic answers quickly.

 North Carolina registered agents play a critical role in your company’s legal compliance.
 Although these tasks seem simple, if done incorrectly, they can lead to significant fines and even the possibility of your company being disbanded by the state.

 Although you can always replace your registered agent later, it is important to choose the right registered agent for your company from the beginning.
 To ensure that nothing goes wrong, you should also monitor your compliance standing.

 North Carolina Registered Agent FAQs

 How can I find a good registered agent in North Carolina?